anoobbava/penmig/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile in group :development

 ```ruby
 gem 'penmig'